According to data from Census ACS, about 34% of households in the state of Arizona are occupied by a renter.

 2. Security Deposits

-Contained in the statewide Landlord-Tenant Act are the security deposit rules.
+Contained in the statewide Landlord-Tenant law are the security deposit rules.
 It goes without saying that you must abide by them when it comes to the handling of your tenants’ security deposits.

 For example, there is a security deposit limit that you must not exceed when it comes to the charged amount.
 In Arizona, the value of the tenants security deposit must not exceed 1.5X the monthly rent.
 So, for a rental unit priced at $1,000, you must not charge a dime exceeding $1,500.

-You must also let your tenant know (in writing) of any non-refundable fees or deposits.
+You must also let your tenant know (in writing) of any non-refundable fees or deposits or anything else the tenant owes.

 3. Lease Termination